 Sweet Corn, Bacon and Cheddar Risotto

-1 cup sweet corn, cut from cob or thawed from frozen
+- 1 cup sweet corn, cut from the cob